tezos/tezos/docs/whitedoc/proof_of_stake.rst

 for each cycle.
 From this random seed, we can seed a CSPRNG which is used to draw baking rights for a cycle.

-To each position, or slot, in the cycle, is associated a priority list of bakers.
-This is drawn randomly, with replacement, from the set of active rolls.
-Each roll is associated with the public key of a delegate, therefore, for each slot in the cycle, we have an ordered list of public keys which may create and sign a block.
-It is possible that the same public key appears multiple times in this list.
+To each position, in the cycle, is associated a priority list of delegates.
+This is drawn randomly, with replacement, from the set of active rolls so it is possible that the same public key appears multiple times in this list.
+The first baker in the list is the first one who can bake a block at that level.
+If a delegate is for some reason unable to bake, the next delegate in the list can step up and bake the block.

 The delegate with the highest priority can bake a block with a timestamp greater than ``timestamp_of_previous_block`` plus